Skip to main content

 What does it mean to prequalify for a mortgage?

 If you’re interested in simply determining a budget for your home search to see what kind of homes are available in your price range, prequalification can be an excellent choice.
-However, if you’re serious about buying a home in a competitive seller’s market, such as Washington state, you’re likely to miss out on a few golden opportunities if you’re prequalified but don’t have a loan preapproval in hand when you make an offer.
+However, if you’re serious about buying a home in a competitive seller’s market, such as Washington state, you’re likely to miss out on a few golden opportunities if you’re prequalified but don’t have a conditional approval in hand when you make an offer.

-What is mortgage preapproval?
+What is mortgage conditional approval?

 • Proof of financial stability